Software Licensing - Releasing Beta Versions

 Beta versions are made available by appending &beta=1 to the get_version API call.
 This means that you will need to provide some mechanism for your customers to opt into beta versions if they wish to install / download the betas.

 In our own usage of Software Licensing in Easy Digital Downloads, we have added a settings screen to our Tools menu that allows customers to opt into beta versions of our extensions.
 Here's a screenshot of what that looks like:

 For WordPress themes and plugins, the beta=1 parameter will be added to the get_version requests automatically if the beta flag is passed to the plugin and theme updaters.
+Also note that the version of the plugin or theme in the code itself (the plugin header or theme header) should reflect the beta version.
+For example, use "2.8-beta1" instead of "2.8".
 See the plugin and theme implementation guides for more information: